 Some of the most popular family boats worth considering include:

-Once big flat platforms with a slow, noisy motor on the back to push the vessel around at little more than walking speed, they’ve come a long, long way since then.
-Some pontoons now can accommodate a couple dozen passengers.
+Big flat platforms with a slow, noisy motor on the back to push the vessel around at little more than walking speed, they’ve come a long, long way since then.
+Some pontoons now can accommodate a couple of dozen passengers.
 Pontoon boats today, which can exceed 50 MPH in speed, can pull tubers, wakeboarders, and skiers.
 Many options are now available on these boats, which include multiple outboard engines, with amenities on board that can include moveable tables, posh seating, dynamic stereo systems, wet bars, and even mood and underwater lighting.
 You can enjoy everything from a leisurely cruise to a raucous party onboard anytime!

 Perhaps the most comfortable boat on the market today, families love them for their many amenities.
 Comforts include a head (restroom), galley (kitchen), and one or more berths (sleeping areas).
 Many feature heating, hot water, air conditioning, generator-produced power, and when on shore, a hookup for quick access to shore power.
-They are ideal for day cruises, and especially fun on overnight trips.
+They are ideal for day cruising and especially fun on overnight trips.
 It’s an enjoyable experience for every member of the family.

 These boats are seemingly a marriage of the bowrider and pontoon boat.
 They resemble the bowrider in appearance, but their bows are more rounded, which creates more seating capacity and a very stable platform up front.
 Similarities with the pontoon boats are that deck boats have become bigger and broader, while the pontoon boats have become more performance-enhanced, posher, and more powerful, bringing these two boat categories closer together.
 For water sports enthusiasts, this is another great option.

-Families really couldn’t go wrong with any of these or many other models.
+Families really couldn’t go wrong with any of these or any other models.
 The important thing is that they’re all getting out there together on the water.
 The fun and great memories will soon follow.